nora-sandler/farmers-bazaar-client/README.md

-# Diet Meal Planner
+# Farmers Bazaar
 For people who are following diets restrictions and need new ideas on recipes.
+Farmer's bazaar is created for farmers who want to sell fresh products to local shoppers.

 ## Working Prototype
-(Example) You can access a working prototype of the React app here: https://diet-meal-planner.vercel.app/ and Node app here: https://diet-meal-planner.herokuapp.com/
+(Example) You can access a working prototype of the React app here: https://diet-meal-planner.vercel.app/ and Node app here: https://farmers-bazaar-api.herokuapp.com/api

 ## User Stories